|Nutrition Facts (per serving)|

 Sprinkle with lemon juice to prevent discoloration.

-In a large bowl, combine apples with celery, pecans, raisins, and 1/3 cup mayonnaise and then gently mix.
+Combine apples with celery, pecans, raisins, and 1/3 cup mayonnaise in a large bowl and then gently mix.
 Add more mayonnaise if desired.

 - Fresh pecans work nicely in this dish, but to bring out their flavor even more, toast them first.
 Place the nuts on a baking sheet coated lightly with cooking spray and bake at 350 F for about 5 minutes—watch carefully, as the pecans can burn easily.